Acetaminophen with codeine or oxycodone in short supply: Notice

 We're communicating with health care providers and provincial and territorial governments to coordinate the sharing of information about this shortage.

-We're also working with manufacturers and stakeholders to monitor the supply of acetaminophen with codeine or oxycodone and looking at options for increasing access to these products.
+We also continue to work with manufacturers and stakeholders to monitor the supply of acetaminophen with codeine or with oxycodone.

 Clinical resources to help pharmacists manage this shortage have been published: